mumbuamutuku/alx-higher_level_programming/0x00-python-hello_world/README.md

 **100-write.py** - Write a Python script that prints exactly and that piece of art is useful - Dora Korpar, 2015-10-19, followed by a new line.

+**101-compile** -Write a script that compiles a Python script file.
+The Python file name will be stored in the environment variable $PYFILE

+Write the Python function def magic_calculation(a, b): that does exactly the same as the following Python bytecode: